markjprice/cs13net9/docs/errata/improvements.md

 > **More Information**: You can learn more about Windows Terminal at the following link: https://devblogs.microsoft.com/commandline/windows-terminal-is-now-the-default-in-windows-11/.

 In the next edition, I might add notes about this.

+# Chapter 10 - Working with Data Using Entity Framework Core

+> Thanks to [P9avel](https://github.com/P9avel) who raised an [issue in the book's GitHub repository on November 17, 2024](https://github.com/markjprice/cs13net9/issues/1) that prompted this improvement.

+This chapter introduces EF Core and how to use it to query and manipulate data in a relational database like SQLite or SQL Server.
+All code examples are shown in a console app and use synchronous code.
+This is best for learning EF Core because it keeps the code as simple as possible and focussed on the topic covered, but once a reader needs to implement EF Core in a server-side project like an ASP.NET Core Web API project, it is important to use asynchronous code.

+In the next edition, I will add a new section at the end to highlight how to use tasks and the asynchronous methods to avoid thread exhaustion.

 # Appendix - Exercise 3.1 – Test your knowledge